canonical/phone-docs/en/apps/html-5/tutorials-meanings-app-tutorial.md

 ---
-title: "'Meanings' app tutorial"
+title: "HTML5 Tutorials - Meanings app"
 ---

-# Ubuntu HTML5 quick start: Meanings app
+# HTML5 Tutorials - Meanings app

 This is a great starting place to learn the basics of writing an HTML5 app.